 - add monitoring only if somebody actually owns it

-If there is no owner, the alerts become wallpaper.
+If nobody owns it, the alerts become wallpaper.

 Product marketing / CI team